When does MAML Work the Best? An Empirical Study on Model-Agnostic Meta-Learning in NLP Applications: Results and Analysis

 \subsection{Impact of Data Quantity and Task Profile on Fine-tuning}

 To answer RQ2, we find the fine-tuning epochs for each task in {\tt Persona} where its BLEU and C Score reaches the best respectively to find the impact of data quantity and the task profile (persona description) on fine-tuning.
-(Table~\ref{tab:fine-tune}) We cluster the tasks with similar best fine-tuning epoch number and calculate the average dialogue quantity and task profile similarity among tasks for each cluster.
+(Table~\ref{tab:fine-tune}) We cluster the tasks with similar best fine-tuning epoch number and calculate the average dialogue quantity and task profile similarity for each cluster.
 We define Jac Score of the persona descriptions to evaluate their task profile similarity as $\func{Jac~Score = \Sigma_{i=1}^N Jac_i / (NJac_{whole})}$,

 where $Jac_i$ is the Jaccard similarity of the persona descriptions in cluster i, $Jac_{whole}$ is the Jaccard similarity of all the persona descriptions, and N is the number of clusters.
-If Jac Score is large than 1, the persona descriptions are similar to each other in each cluster.
+If Jac Score is larger than 1, the persona descriptions are similar to each other in each cluster.
 Larger Jac Score means better similarity.

-For both BLEU and C Score, the Jac Score is around 1 in each cluster, which means the persona descriptions of the tasks are not similar.
+For both BLEU and C Score, Jac Score is around 1 in each cluster, which means the persona descriptions are not similar.
 The dialogue quantity also seems similar among different clusters.
 So we can conclude that data quantity and task profile does not have a major impact on the fine-tuning process.